yochaigal/cairn/wip/2e/downtime.md

 # Downtime

-Players may utilize the following procedures between game sessions to research a question, follow-up on a lead, improve a skill, or build a relationship.
-Only one **Downtime Action** is possible at a time, and some actions may require multiple steps to complete.
-These actions may not be taken if the PC is not in a safe space, as well as while healing or recovering.
+Between game sessions, players can engage in a variety of activities such as researching, following up on leads, improving skills, or building relationships.
+A PC is limited to one **Downtime Action** at a time.
+These actions cannot be undertaken in unsafe conditions or while a character is in recovery.
 A character cannot perform an action if it would put their safety at risk.

 ## Milestones

-**Downtime Actions** may require multiple steps to complete.
-In these cases, the Warden then provides 1-5 **Milestones** that the player can tick off as they make progress towards their goal.
-Each **Milestone** represents a "zoomed-out" activity that is both abstract and non-interactive.
-Most **Milestones** requires a single **Downtime Action** to accomplish, and potentially their own unique **Cost** as well.
-The **Warden** _may_ provide the player with multiple "paths" to accomplishing their goals, each with their own unique **Milestones**.
-Over time, the **Warden** may add new **Milestones** or remove others entirely, depending on the events of the fiction.
+For activities requiring multiple steps, the **Warden** assigns 1-5 **Milestones** for players to track progress.
+Each **Milestone** represents a comprehensive, non-interactive task.
+The **Warden** may present different strategies to achieve these goals, each with distinct **Milestones**.
+Depending on the unfolding events in the game, the **Warden** is also empowered to introduce new **Milestones** or discard existing ones.

-### Costs
+## Costs

-At a minimum, every **Milestone** costs a single **Downtime Action**.
-If a character cannot pay the **Cost**, they may have to find some other way to achieve their goal.
+PCs can complete individual **Milestones** by taking a **Downtine Action**, and paying its respective **Cost**.
+If a character is unable to pay the **Cost**, they may have to find some other way to achieve their goal.
 A few examples of **Cost**:
 - **Gold**: Direct payment of gold from a character's inventory.
 - **Resources**: Non-monetary costs, such as material goods, specific common items, and so on.
 - **Reputation**: Betting on a character's renown, personality, presence, social connections, etc.